Guitar Secrets Lead Guitar Made Easy

 In this lesson we need to dig a little deeper into the Am pentatonic scale.
 We will continue to work on the root note fret, which is the most popular position to play this scale.
 Look at the image below and notice that you can play every note on the 5th fret using just your 1 finger.
 This means you can really move around this scale and burn up the notes.
 Playing the same notes of the Am pentatonic scale at other positions requires a little different fingering.
 We will eventually learn this scale in other positions down the road.
 But for now, let’s master this position before moving on.

-Listen to this scale and become accustomed to hearing it.
-The scale is played from the 5th fret A note Low E string down through the scale to the 8th fret high E string.
+As you listen to the sale in the video, become accustomed to hearing it.
+The scale is played from the 5th fret A note, Low E string, down through the scale, to the 8th fret high E string.

-Notice how it starts with the 1 finger on the Low E string 5th fret.
+Notice how it starts with the 1 finger on the Low E string, 5th fret.
 Then the next note is played with the 4 finger at the 8th fret.
 Look above and see those two fingerings on the Low E String.
 1-4.
 Also look below and notice those two notes are the A and C notes on the Low E string.

 |This is what your illustration should look like after filling in the notes from our last homework assignment.|